Reiki vs Chi Kung (Qi Gong)

 history of Usui reiki

-Reiki, a remarkable modality of energy healing, continues to unfold its profound depths as I delve deeper into my practice as a Reiki master in Toronto.
-I’ve found that integrating my experiences and knowledge from various disciplines enriches the practice of Reiki, expanding its range and efficacy.
-While many Reiki practitioners might not be aware, the roots of Reiki can be traced back to the Japanese martial art Aikido, a connection that has shaped my approach to energy healing.
+Evolution of Reiki.
+Reiki, a remarkable modality of energy healing, continues to reveal its profound depths as I delve deeper into my practice as a Reiki master in Toronto.
+Integrating my experiences and knowledge from various disciplines has enriched the practice of Reiki, expanding its range and efficacy.
+Many Reiki practitioners might not be aware that the roots of Reiki can be traced back to the Japanese martial art Aikido, a connection that has significantly shaped my approach to energy healing.

-Aikido, popularized in North America largely due to the efforts of actor Steven Segal, serves as a fascinating backdrop to understanding Reiki.
-In 1988, Steven Segal starred in a semi-autobiographical film titled “Above The Law,” wherein he depicted observing an Aikido master effortlessly displacing opponents.
-The principles of Aikido rest heavily on a spiritual practice of grounding oneself, and skillfully directing and counteracting energy through fluid movement and the deft pivot of force.
+Aikido, popularized in North America largely due to actor Steven Segal’s efforts, serves as a fascinating backdrop for understanding Reiki.
+In 1988, Steven Segal starred in a semi-autobiographical film titled “Above The Law,” where he depicted observing an Aikido master effortlessly displacing opponents.
+The principles of Aikido heavily rest on a spiritual practice of grounding oneself and skillfully directing and counteracting energy through fluid movement and deftly pivoting force.

 From Martial Arts to Healing